YousssefJamal/Testify/README.md

    ```sh
    npm run start
    ```
-   Access the app at `localhost:8080` and explore a variety of quizzes.
+   Access the app at `localhost:8080` and explore a variety of Testify.

 ---